Bills' investigation of Araiza didn't include alleged victim - WHIZ News

 Araiza’s lawyer, Kerry Armstrong, said the player knew he could be the target of allegations since October.
 It was unclear if he informed the NFL of the allegations before the draft.
 Armstrong cited his own investigation’s findings in denying the allegations, saying: “I 100% do not believe that he ever forcibly raped this girl or had sex with her while she was passed out or drunk or anything like that.”

-Armstrong said he has shared the findings of his investigation with the Bills over the past month, well before the team awarded Araiza, known as the “Punt God” for his booming kicks in college, the starting job by releasing returning Matt Haack on Monday.
-He also said he told Araiza six weeks ago, when he was retrained, to tell Bills officials about the allegations.
+Armstrong said he has shared the findings of his investigation with the Bills over the past month, well before the team awarded Araiza, known as the “Punt God” for his booming kicks in college, the starting job on Monday.
+He also said he told Araiza six weeks ago, when he was retained, to tell Bills officials about the allegations.

 “I told him, obviously, that any time you try to keep something secret like this, they’re going to find it anyway, so be very honest with them,” he said.
 “He has been.
 And I think that’s why he’s on the team right now.”